-Summary: Conversion of Paul, Apostle.
-This date Jan 25th, first linked with the conversion of Saint Paul in the so-called Martyrdom of Jerome (c.
+Summary: Conversion of Paul, persecutor, Apostle.
+This date was first linked with the conversion of Saint Paul when in the so-called Martyrdom of Jerome (c.
 431), became established in the liturgy of Gaul.
-Celebrates the work of God’s grace at a major turning point in the life of Paul himself and in the history of the infant Church.
+It celebrates the work of God’s grace at a major turning point in the life of Paul himself and in the history of the infant Church.

 Patrick Duffy recalls his conversion and his career as an apostle.